 Co-Opt Member (Hermanus Ratepayers)

-falls within a Heritage Protection Overlay Zone (HPOZ).
+Properties located within a Heritage Protection Overlay Zone (HPOZ) are also subject to

 BUILDING CONTROL